Michael Yacci, Senior Associate Dean for Academic Affairs

 Students may stay in the exploration option for up to two semesters (one academic year).
 Each student has an assigned academic advisor who provides guidance on the requirements of each major, course selection, minors, and career options.
 All courses taken in the exploration option are accepted by the seven computing majors; all credits earned are applicable to a student’s chosen major and maintain the student’s track toward graduation.

-While in the computing exploration Program, each student will take a two-course sequence in both programming and mathematics, appropriate for all degrees.
+While in the computing exploration option, each student will take a two-course sequence in both programming and mathematics, appropriate for all degrees.
 An academic advisor will consult one-on-one to ensure that each student stays on track.
-Students may choose a major at the end of the fall or spring semester while in the exploration program – all course work taken while in the computing Exploration program will be applied to the new program of study.
+Students may choose a major at the end of the fall or spring semester while in the exploration program – all course work taken while in the computing exploration option will be applied to the new program of study.

 Computing exploration, typical course sequence

 This is the first in a two-course sequence intended for students majoring in mathematics, science, or engineering.
 It emphasizes the understanding of concepts, and using them to solve physical problems.
 The course covers functions, limits, continuity, the derivative, rules of differentiation, applications of the derivative, Riemann sums, definite integrals, and indefinite integrals.